satakagi/TPAC2019-docs/README.md

+# Web GPIO and Web I2C
+API specifications that allows WebApps to use devices connected to GPIO or I2C on a single board computer.
+Specifications are edited by Browsers and Robotics CG.

 # CHIRIMEN Project

 CHIRIMEN is an open source software and open source hardware community.
-They are developing an environment where various electronic parts and devices can be operated from WebApps, and preparing tutorial materials.

-The core of the implementation is an APIs for GPIO and I2C, based on the WebGPIO and WebI2C specifications edited by Browsers and Robotics CG.
+They are developing an environment where various electronic parts and devices can be operated from WebApps.The core of the implementation is an APIs for GPIO and I2C.

+They are also developing learning/tutorial materials for beginners of WebApps and IoT technology.

 # Implementations
 Except for B2G, WebI2C and WebGPIO are implemented as polyfills.